apantle/awsome-factory-associator/README.md

 The default value is **1**.

-In order to get in your logs the output of retries (and in case the retrying failed, the final error), you must use the environment var `DEBUG=factory` to get a nice output of the reason of the fail.
+In order to get in your logs the output of retries (and in case the retrying failed, the final error), you must use the environment var `DEBUG=awsome-factory` to get a nice output of the reason of the fail.

-#### Populated Object

-The object returned after the creation will be populated, in order to refer to its values and associations during tests.
-To set the depth of this population use the parameter `{populationDepth: depth }`, where `depth` indicates how many times the nested models associations will be populated.
-The default value is **3**.
-Note that when having **circular references**, the returned object will be highly populated so we advise you not to use big numbers in this configuration.